getwurl/wurl/README.md

 server as messages.
 WebSocket control frames are also supported, see the [control frames section](#control-frames) for more information about that.

+If you pass the `-e, --echo` flag, you will see outgoing frames as well.
+These are always prefixed with `>` and a space to ensure they are possible to filter out.

 ### Showing more information

 You may sometimes encounter issues connecting to a server.
 In this case it may